haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 ### -re clustrmsd

 The subcommand `haddock3-re clustrmsd`, allows to tune the clustering parameters of the `[clustrmsd]` module.
-It takes a `[clustrmsd]` step folder as positional argument, and the tuned parameters for the module.
+It takes a `[clustrmsd]` step folder as a positional argument, and the tuned parameters for the module.

 Note that if you do not provide new parameters as optional arguments, previous ones will be used instead.